Curious about vanadium and vanadium uses? About 90 percent of vanadium is used to make steel, but the metal has other key applications as well.

 As mentioned, most vanadium produced today is used to make alloys.
 In fact, current estimates indicate that about 90 percent of vanadium is used to make ferrovanadium, an alloy of iron and vanadium.

 Those new to the vanadium space might reasonably wonder why so much of the metal is used for just one thing.
 To see why that’s the case, it’s important to understand what exactly ferrovanadium is.
 Put simply, ferrovanadium is one of many different ferroalloy types, and ferroalloys themselves are alloys of iron that have a high proportion of one or more other element.
 Other common ferroalloys include ferromagnesium, ferromanganese and ferrochromium.

-Ferroalloys are incredibly important in the world today because they’re used in the production of steel and other alloys.
-Steel, of course, has myriad industrial applications; for instance, it’s used in the construction of infrastructure, such as roads and railways, as well as to make appliances and buildings.
-It’s also used to make ships, in the aerospace industry and in pipelines, among many other uses.
+Ferroalloys are important in the world today because they’re used in the production of steel and other alloys.
+Steel, of course, has myriad industrial applications; for instance, it’s used in infrastructure, such as roads and railways, as well as to make appliances and buildings.
+Another vanadium use is in ships, and it is also used in the aerospace industry and in pipelines, among many others.